 Yes, but you must have the landholders consent to use a dog and then only use them for retrieval of harvested ducks.

-You may use all shot types when hunting ducks in NSW.
+You may use all shot types when hunting ducks in NSW; however, you are encouraged to use non-toxic shot.

 Yes, we encourage you to utilise ducks you harvest under the program.

-Your Hunter Diary needs to be filled in meticulously as it is evidence of the place and time you harvested the ducks.
+Your Hunter Diary must be filled in correctly as it is evidence of the place and time you harvested the ducks.

 If you didn't hunt, or if you didn't harvest any game birds on a hunt, you do not need to submit a nil return.